-Naberius eyed the dark windows of the apartment house as he stood across the street in the shadows of the trees.
-A sweet scent floated on the evening breeze reminding him of a flower from the Daimon Realm.
-A flicker disrupted his appearance, a ripple moved across his human form.
+Naberius eyed the dark windows of the apartment across the street as he stood in the shadows of the trees.
+The evening breeze brought a sweet scent to his nose, reminding him of a fruit blossom from the Daimon Realm.
+A flicker disrupted his appearance, a ripple across his human form.
 He breathed deep and stabilized.
-Looking around, he saw a movement on the other side of the building.
+Looking around, he saw movement on the other side of the building.

-On the second-floor breezeway, a small figure crouched by a window trying to slide it open.
-Damn, he did not want to deal with some teenager breaking into Bobby’s apartment.
+On the second-floor breezeway, a small figure crouched by a window, trying to slide it open.
+Dammit, he did not want to deal with some teenager breaking into Bobby’s apartment.

-He checked to make sure no one was around and he sprinted up the stairs.
+He checked to make sure no one was around and sprinted up the stairs.
 Clamping his hand over the thief’s mouth, he yanked him away from the window in one swift move.
-Naberius tightened his arms hard around the little one but the thief thrashed with muted grunts and the smell of flowers filled his nose.
-The young man’s face was hidden by a baseball cap.
+Naberius tightened his arms hard around the kid, but the thief thrashed with muted grunts and the smell of flowers filled his nose.
+The kid’s face was hidden by a baseball cap.

 “You breaking into my friend’s apartment?
 I think you need to leave now,” Naberius said roughly.

 The kid froze in his arms.
 He could feel the fast inhales of the thief as he held him tightly.
 Naberius tasted the energy of his captive.
-It held fear and something else.
+Fear and…something else.

 Shit.
 A feminine energy.
-And curves softly pressed up against him.
 Surprised, he relaxed his grip.
 The kid took advantage and spun in the opposite direction, slipping out of his arms.

-“Help!” the thief screamed, whipping his head back and forth as he searched for an escape route.
-Shit.
-Her head.
+“Help!” the thief screamed, whipping her head back and forth as she searched for an escape route.

 It was a girl, all huge eyes and shaking fear.
 No, a woman.
 A pale heart-shaped face under the hat.
-He might have misread the situation, but still, she was breaking into Bobby’s place.
 Why did she scream for help?
-She was the criminal.
+She was the criminal breaking into Bobby’s place.

 Standing up straight to his full height, he scowled at her to freeze her into silence.
-Hard, shallow gasps came from her mouth but she glared at him while she pulled something out of her pocket.
-Shit.
+She glared at him while she pulled something out of her pocket.
 A Taser.

 “Step away from me.”
 Her hand clutching the device shook as she scrambled back from him.

-“This is my friend’s apartment and no one’s home.”
-He gentled his voice as one does with small angry women who wave Tasers at you.
+“This is my friend’s apartment and no one’s home,” he said gently as one does to small angry women who wave Tasers.
 He thought he might know her or perhaps he had met her somewhere.
 There was something familiar about her face.

-This trembling woman appeared to be scolding him.
-The mad General of the Daimon Armies was being scolded.
+The Mad General of the Daimon Armies was being scolded.
 Wait, sister?

-“Bobby’s sister?” he demanded loudly.
-She jumped back a step.
+“Bobby’s sister?” he demanded.
 Bobby had talked about a sister—he remembered something about her being older and having an important job.
 He had tuned out when Bobby talked about family, perhaps from envy.

 “Yes, I’m his sister.
 Who are you?
-Why’d you grab me?” she said suspiciously like he did something wrong, like he tried to climb in a window of a locked apartment.
+Why’d you grab me?” she asked suspiciously—as if he did something wrong, like trying to climb in a window of a locked apartment.
 “Are you some neighborhood watch group person?
 Stay back.”
-She waved the Taser at him with an outstretched arm and a wild look in her eye.
+She waved the Taser at him with an outstretched arm when he stepped closer to her.

 “I thought his sister was older,” he grumbled.
-Why was he arguing with this woman?
+Why was he arguing with her?

+“I am older.”
 She tilted her head, examining him closely.
 “Wait a sec.
 You’re Naberius Vasteras.”
-She tucked the Taser into her jacket pocket.
+She tucked the Taser back into her jacket pocket.
+“But I’m only older by four years.
+Twenty-six is not that old.”

-She pulled off her baseball cap and her long, curly, dark hair tumbled down.
+She pulled off her baseball cap and her curly, dark hair tumbled down.
 Her face was dominated by large brown eyes, strong eyebrows, and an aquiline nose.
-She was a small, female version of Bobby.
+No wonder she looked familiar.
+She was a female version of Bobby.

 “Vast-er-ass.
 It’s a Danish name.”

 “Yes, yes.
 I know.
-I’m Jessalyn Weiss, but you can call me Jess,” she said politely, as she stretched out her arm.
+I’m Jessalyn Weiss, but you can call me Jess if you like,” she said politely, as she stretched out her arm.
 She stood as far away as possible to still be able to shake hands.

-“Jessalyn,” he repeated.
+“Jessalyn.
+I like your name,” he said.
 Pulling off his half-gloves, he shook her warm, little hand.
-Her energy tickled him like a feather, and the scent of fruit blossoms wafted up.
-Like the flower from home that he had smelled.
+Her energy tickled him like a feather, and the scent of fruit blossoms wafted up, smelling exactly like home.

-“You know where Bobby is?
-His phone goes right to voicemail and doesn’t respond to texts.
-He never appeared at the airport to pick me up, just never showed, so I took a taxi here.”
+“Hey, do you know where Bobby is?
+His phone goes right to voicemail and he isn’t responding to texts.
+He never showed up at the airport to pick me up, so I took a taxi here.”

-The idea of her waiting and lost at an airport terminal made him clench his fists.
-Damn Bobby, he should have told someone his sister was coming.
+The idea of her waiting at an airport terminal made him clench his fists.
+Damn Bobby.
+He should have told someone his sister was coming.

 “Really?
 Now I’m worried.”
 Rubbing her arms, she shivered.
 “I thought we miscommunicated on my arrival time, or he spaced out surfing.”

 Reaching into the pocket of his leather jacket, he handed her a set of keys.
-“Here, these are Bobby’s extra keys.
+“Here, these are Bobby’s.
 He keeps them at the bar as backup, and Gusion gave them to me so I could check on him.
-Lemme knock to make sure no one’s home.”
+Let me knock to make sure no one’s home.”

 “I already did that.”

-Grabbing her before she tripped on his feet, he released her as she straightened up.
+Grabbing her before she tripped on his feet, he steadied her by holding onto to her shoulders.
 He looked over her head and into a trashed apartment.
-A couch was ripped open, and the cushions tossed around, the coffee table was flipped over.
+A couch was ripped open, the cushions tossed around, the coffee table flipped over.
 Pictures, papers, and books were flung wildly across the floor, and glass shards glinted in the beige carpet.

-He felt a ripple move across his body as his skin briefly glowed, the shimmering start of a transformation from human to Daimon.
+He gently pushed her away from him and felt a ripple move across his body as his skin briefly glowed, the shimmering start of a transformation from human to Daimon.
 Sighing, he shook off the urge to shift and stayed in his human form.
 Luckily, she stood facing the apartment with her mouth open in shock.

 “Stand back.
 Someone might still be in there.”
 He leaned into the doorway, breathing deeply to scent the air.
 He picked up men, acrid sweat, and cigarette smoke, but only faint reminders.
 Nothing recent.
-He needed to sweep the place to make sure they were safe.
+He needed to sweep the place to make sure it was clear.

 She stood there, frozen, so he tugged her gently back out of the doorway.
 “Stay here.
 Let me check it out first,” he commanded.

 Cute.
 All that nervous determination.
-Except she was going tase him accidentally if she wasn’t careful.
+Except she was going Tase him accidentally if she wasn’t careful.
 “Put that away and don’t point it at me.
-No one is here, I’m fine.”
+I’ll be fine.”

 Stepping around the cushions and broken glass, he shoved the debris aside with his boot and moved swiftly to the half-closed bedroom door.
 Taking out his knife from a holder strapped under his jacket, he held the blade balanced in his fingers and pushed the door open with the handle.
 The bed blankets and sheets were ripped off, the pillows tossed on the floor and the louvered shades hung askew.
 He moved them aside and found the broken lock on the window where someone had entered the apartment.